John Anderson (outfielder)

-Anderson was dealt to the New York Highlanders before the season in exchange for Jack O'Connor.
+Anderson was dealt to the New York Highlanders before the 1904 season in exchange for Jack O'Connor.
 He played one full season in New York and batted .278 with the club.
-He started the season in New York but was waived after a slow start.
-The Washington Senators (officially a different franchise from the team he played for in 1898) claimed him off of waivers, and he recovered to bat .279 on the season, good enough for ninth in the AL in the midst of the dead-ball era.
+He started the 1905 season in New York but was waived after a slow start.
+The Washington Senators (a different franchise than the team he played for in 1898) claimed him off of waivers, and he recovered to bat .279 on the season, good enough for ninth in the AL in the midst of the dead-ball era.